Engineering Recruitment Trends 2024

 Niamh Thompson

-Salaries still aren’t competitive enough within the engineering industry.
-With the skills gap only getting bigger, top talent within the industry is hunting for much more than the average salaries we uncovered throughout the year.
-It’s baffling to see that for some shifts, only a small percentage of companies are actually meeting the minimum salaries that engineers would even entertain.
-In Coventry, engineers said that £48k would be the lowest they’d accept for the 4 on 4 off shift.
+For some shifts, only a small percentage of companies meet the minimum salary that engineers would even entertain.
+In Coventry, engineers said that £48k would be the lowest they’d want for the 4 on 4 off shift.
 And a whopping 82% of companies in this area advertise a salary lower than this!

 Salaries and Packages Getting More Competitive

-Something else we’ve seen a lot of in 2023 is counteroffers.
-A poll we did back in 2023, revealed that just 10% of engineers would NOT accept a counteroffer.
-Companies should relook at their budgets and assess whether countering the counteroffer (by increasing the engineer’s salary) will actually save them in the long run.
-This goes hand in hand with our prediction.
-Companies may start to assess their packages more regularly.
-Hopefully implementing better packages for all engineers, therefore leading to increased retention.
+A poll we posted revealed that just 10% of engineers would NOT accept a counteroffer.
+Companies should relook at their budgets and assess whether countering the counteroffer (by increasing the engineer’s salary) will save them in the long run.

 Poll results: Would you accept a counteroffer?
 10% No, 30% Yes, 60% Depends on Context